 - Lastly, be sure to store your thermometer in a cool dry spot away from heat and moisture.
 If you or your Kinsa were somewhere with a different temperature (like outside on a cold day) wait until you and your Kinsa are used to the new temperature before taking a reading.

 For oral readings, always put the tip in your mouth’s heat pocket; under the tongue at the back of the mouth.

 The temperature in one spot of the mouth can be very different from another so always put the tip in the same heat pocket for every reading.

-Make sure that no clothes are in the way, and that there has been no exercise or bathing in the 15 minutes before the reading is taken.
-Also, please note that underarm readings are typically 1°F lower than oral readings; this is perfectly normal.
+Make sure there are no clothes in the way, and that there has been no exercise or bathing in the 15 minutes before the reading is taken.
+Underarm readings are around 1°F lower than oral readings.
+This is perfectly normal.

 The Kinsa app automatically takes underarm readings into account when calculating the severity of the fever, but it does not artificially add that 1°F to the temperature reading.